45Drives/cockpit-hardware/README.md

 <img src="https://raw.githubusercontent.com/45Drives/cockpit-hardware/master/documentation/45drives-motherboard.png">

 Currently supports the following motherboard models:
+* ASRockRack EPC621D8A
+* Supermicro H11SSL-i
+* Supermicro H12SSL-i
 * Supermicro X11DPL-i
+* Supermicro X11SPH-nCTF
+* Supermicro X11SPH-nCTPF
 * Supermicro X11SPL-F
-* Supermicro H11SSL-i
+* Supermicro X11SPi-TF
 * Supermicro X11SSH-CTF
 * Supermicro X11SSM-F
-* Supermicro X11SPi-TF
+* Supermicro X12DPi-N6
-* ASRockRack EPC621D8A
+* Supermicro X12SPL-F

+Note: All of the interactive information displayed in this module is also available in the 45Drives System module.
+If your board is not in the list of supported motherboards, the information can be obtained there.

 # Installation